mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Stun Health = ([Willpower / 2] + 8) x3

 This is where Stun Damage is recorded.
-If it reaches 0 you start taking Physical Damage.
+If it reaches 0 you start taking Physical Damage and you are at Disadvantage to most Tests until you take a Breather (see Healing).

 #### Lifeblood